phptomek/DjangoFirstProject-1/README.md

-## Create your own blog in Django - My first Django website
+## Create your own blog - My first Django website
 ###### August 2019

 The first project created in the django framework, with help of Corey Schafer tutorial.